 Consider first getting your water tested by an independent lab to be sure you’re not over-softening.
 Most university extension services will accept water samples for analysis.
 The South Carolina Department of Health and Environmental Control recommends a water hardness of between 50 and 150 mg per liter to avoid problems; if yours naturally falls into that range you many be able to skip softening altogether.

 Keep in mind that you don’t have to soften all the water you use.

-You may be able to treat just the hot water.
+You may be able to treat just the hot water with a salt-based water softener.
 Or treat the water going to your sinks, showers and laundry, and bypass toilets and outdoor faucets.